InsideAmber/React-Interview-Preparation/notes/learning-notes.md

 --- CSR ---
 Browser → Server → [Empty HTML + JS] → Load JS → Render in browser → Interactive
 ```
+## 10. What is the current version of react and what is the latest changes?